 Reddit is a social news aggregation, web content rating, and discussion website, fueled by user ratings on every post and comment.
 It can be a useful element of social media marketing for law firms.

 Some people consider the front page of Reddit as the home page of the internet.
 It features top news stories and interesting discoveries, as well as entertaining distractions.
-While Reddit hosts countless smaller communities, or “subreddits,” the front page displays the top content currently featured on the site and can achieve upward of a million hits.
+While Reddit hosts countless smaller communities, or “subreddits,” the front page displays the top content currently featured on the site and can achieve upwards of a million hits.

 How to Use Reddit Marketing to Your Advantage